 Instead of saving the biest for last, we will start off with a look at Jarome Iginla.

-' captain and all-time points-leader has been bandied about by several people in the media as well as fans of the team as possible trade bait.
-At $7M per season, trading the team leader would definitely free up salary and at this time, generate quite a return for the Calgary Flames
+The Flames' captain and all-time points-leader has been bandied about by several people in the media as well as fans of the team as possible trade bait.
+At $7M per season, trading the team leader would definitely free up salary and at this time, generate quite a return for the Calgary Flames.

 However, this potential deal makes no sense on so many different levels.

 First, despite two seasons of performing below expectations, Iginla is still the heart and soul of this team's offense.
 Several players and coaches around the league have bluntly stated that the way to beat Calgary is to shut down Iginla.